Top Cuomo Aide Denies Romantic Kiss With Governor, Trades Accusations With Alleged Victim

 An unexpected twist in the sexual misconduct allegations against former New York Gov. Andrew Cuomo came Friday, as one of his closest aides alleged a state trooper extorted her for money — a claim the trooper's lawyer blasted as "false."

-Former top Cuomo aide Melissa DeRosa took to Twitter Friday afternoon to go after a female state trooper who testified under oath she heard from another trooper that the 63-year-old Cuomo and 39-year-old aide were kissing like schoolkids on a public sidewalk, according to a report by the New York Post.
+Former top Cuomo aide Melissa DeRosa took to Twitter Friday afternoon to go after a female state trooper who testified under oath she heard from another trooper that the 63-year-old Cuomo and 39-year-old aide were kissing like schoolkids on a public sidewalk.

 "I had heard from Senior Investigator #1 that once he witnessed the Governor and Senior Staffer #1 like making out on the sidewalk like they were high schoolers ... again, he told me this.
 I didn't witness this.
 I wasn't even here at the time.
 But that's what I had heard," the trooper's sworn testimony reads.

-The trooper who testified is the same one of accused the then-governor of recruiting her into his security detail and running his hand across her stomach.
+The trooper who testified is the same one said the then-governor recruited her into his security detail and ran his hand across her stomach.

 DeRosa responded to the claims on Twitter, calling them "ludicrous."